3sky/eda-example/README.md

 - compute is empty RHEL box

-**Please be aware, that conenction from runner to compute requires setting ssh key pairs between them**
+**Please be aware, that conenction from runner to compute requires setting ssh key pairs between them.
+Where login with user/password is disabled**

+That is why the easiest way will be adding key content to `~/.ssh/authorized_keys` manually.

 ## Useful commands (for working with CDK)